Depression and Violence in Teens

 It was just another Monday morning, the beginning of a normal school week, when 15-year-old Charles Andrew Williams whipped out a .22-caliber revolver in the bathroom of his high school in Santee, California, and unleashed a barrage of fire at the students around him.

 By the time police responded, two of the troubled teen's classmates were killed and 13 wounded in the ensuing melee.
-Tragically, this incident was only one in more than two dozen shootings, massacres, or foiled attacks on schools by students that have sent shock waves through small towns across the United States since 1999, including the deadly massacre at Columbine High School in Littleton, Colorado.
+Tragically, this incident was only one in dozens of shootings, massacres, or foiled attacks on schools by students that have sent shock waves through small towns across the United States since 1999, including the deadly massacre at Columbine High School in Littleton, Colorado.

 These baffling episodes involving adolescents-turned-killers raise disturbing questions: What leads school-age children to commit unconscionable acts of violence against their peers?
 As parents, we ponder the troubling question of what could possibly inspire a teenager -- usually a boy, usually white and middle-class -- to plot and, indeed, carry out a minutely detailed plan to assassinate or massacre his fellow students.